fineanmol/plant-tree/README.md

-🌱 Updated on Wed, 15 Oct 2025 20:55:16 GMT
+🌱 Updated on Thu, 16 Oct 2025 06:44:27 GMT

-> "Before software can be reusable, it first has to be usable."
+> "First, solve the problem.
+Then, write the code."